 Tina McGlynn - President

 Tina has a background in Accounting, HR, IT training and Business Management.
-She has a BAS degree in Management & Organizational Leadership and currently working on an MBA at ENMU.
-Originally from New York, Tina resides in the Tampa Bay area with her husband - which she loves!
+She has a BAS degree in Management & Organizational Leadership and an MBA.
+Originally from New York, Tina resides in the Tampa Bay area with her husband.
 After a management career in the Wholesale Construction Supply area, Tina became self employed as a business consultant in 2010.

 Tina is dedicated to the mission of - better treatment can mean a better outcome!
 She is also a champion to those who truly want to overcome their challenges.
 She is known as a problem solver in her career and in her social circle and she LOVES to help people thrive!